-a) Leases resulting from this sale will have initial terms of 10 years.
-A sample of the lease form is available as Exhibit I of this DSS.

-b) The applicability of general and special lease stipulations and best management practices are explained in Exhibit C. The applicability of additional protection measures for the Colville River Special Management Area (CRSAMP) is explained in the CRSAMP (Exhibit D) for the CRSA.
-The standard stipulations will become a part of all leases.
-The special stipulations and protection measures affecting each tract are identified in the tracts offered description on Exhibit B will become a part of the leases for those tracts.
+- a) Leases resulting from this sale will have primary terms of 10 years.
+A sample of the lease form is available as Exhibit I. - b) The applicability of general and special lease stipulations and best management practices are explained in Exhibit C. The applicability of additional protection measures for the CRSA is explained in Exhibit D. The standard stipulations will become a part of all leases.
+The special stipulations and protection measures affecting each tract are identified with each tract listed in Exhibit B; these will become a part of the leases for those tracts.